Su9860688253/qbular/assign-1/ledcube/README.md

 About
 ----
-This program is a demo of the user interface for application that simulates an popular electronics project called an [LED cube][1].
+This program is a demo of the user interface for an application that simulates a popular electronics project called an [LED cube][1].
 An LED cube is a lattice-shaped structure of Light Emitting Diodes (LED) that are controlled by a microcontroller, like an [Arduino][2], for the purpose of putting on a 3D light show.
 This program is written in [C++][3] and uses the [Qt framework][4].

 Installation
 ----